-Your college student may have a lot he needs or wants to share with you.
-Of course, he may not want to talk about his semester, and you may need to do some encouraging.
-But he may have things he’d like to share — good or bad.
-There are a few things that you can do to make it easier for your student to share his experiences, and also some things you can do to make sure that you are really hearing what he wants or needs you to hear.
+Your college student may have a lot they need or want to share with you.
+Of course, they may not want to talk about their semester, and you may need to do some encouraging.
+But your student may have things they’d like to share — good or bad.
+There are a few things that you can do to make it easier for your student to share their experiences, and also some things you can do to make sure that you are really hearing what they want or need you to hear.

-Here are six suggestions to help you get the most out of your conversations with your college student while he’s home on break.
+Here are six suggestions to help you get the most out of your conversations with your college student while they’re home on break.

 - Ask the right questions — very carefully.
 There is a fine line between expressing your interest by asking questions and crossing into what might seem to your student like an inquisition.
 If the time seems appropriate, ask some open ended questions that can’t easily be answered with one word answers.
 Keep your questions general and let your student take the lead of where the conversation may go.
 Ask follow up questions carefully.
 Be willing to recognize if it feels as though this may not be the right time to pursue a conversation.

 - Watch for cues.
-Take note not only of what your student is telling you, but also of the way he is telling it.
+Take note not only of what your student is telling you, but also of the way they are telling it.
 Listen carefully to tone of voice.
-Watch his body language and facial expressions.
+Watch body language and facial expressions.
 Nonverbal cues can tell us a lot about what excites someone, what worries them, what makes them angry.
 Try to read between the lines.

 - Clarify what you think you hear.
 Make sure that the message you think you get is really what your student was saying.
 Don’t assume.
-Ask her to be more clear or to add more information.
-Let her know what you think you hear her saying and ask whether you are right.
-If you are right, she’ll feel good that you’ve heard and registered it.
-If you’re wrong, she’ll have an opportunity to make herself more clear.
+Ask them to be more clear or to add more information.
+Let them know what you think you hear them saying and ask whether you are right.
+If you are right, they’ll feel good that you’ve heard and registered it.
+If you’re wrong, they’ll have an opportunity to be more clear.
 There will be less room for misunderstandings.

 - Acknowledge and affirm the experience.
-Let your student know that you appreciate his willingness to share with you.
+Let your student know that you appreciate their willingness to share with you.
 Try as hard as you can not to judge or argue right now.
-Affirm his connection to you, and your appreciation for his sharing.
+Affirm their connection to you, and your appreciation for sharing.
 If necessary, ask to return to the subject later when you’ve had time to think about it.
 The more positive the conversational experience is, the more likely it will be to happen again another time.

-Your college student may not want to talk a lot about his college experiences right away.
-He may want to keep that portion of his life separate from his home life.
+Your college student may not want to talk a lot about their college experiences right away.
+They may want to keep that portion of their life separate from home life.
 As a college parent, patience may be the first quality that you will need.
-But let your student know that while you are willing to be patient, you hope he’ll let you know about how things are going.
+But let your student know that while you are willing to be patient, you hope they’ll let you know about how things are going.
 Then work to practice the communication skills we’ve suggested.
 You may be surprised about how much you’ll be able to hear from your college student.